by Mackenzie Rodgers

 3. Support the Artists Get a taste of the Northern Californian culture by wandering through the art galleries of Historic Downtown Sonora.
 Join the artists themselves in celebration of the traditional year-round 2nd Saturday Art Night on Washington Street where live music, small shops, and artists of all sorts make their debut.

 4. Taste Tuolumne Put something warm in your belly and challenge the spirits at Indigeny Reserve.
 Try their organic hard cider and spirits in a welcoming tasting room surrounded by organic apple orchards.
 Go for wine tasting on Main Street in Jamestown and sip local indoors.
-Pull up a seat at The Bourbon Barrel, known for their selection of over 150 bourbons and whiskeys and their unique twist to traditional cocktails.
-Try local wine or craft beer, and enjoy the ambiance of Sonoras Gold Rush history.
-If you prefer coffee or tea, get comfortable and enjoy a warm beverage and fun conversation in the warm parlor at Mountain Sage Cafe and Nursery.
+If you prefer coffee or tea, get comfortable and enjoy a warm beverage and fun conversation in the warm parlor at Mountain Sage Cafe and Nursery or in the historic atmosphere at Columbia Kate's Teahouse.

 5. See a Show The sky is gray, so spend the afternoon at a matinee.
 In Columbia State Historic Park, the dates to 1859 and has been handsomely renovated.
 The Sierra Repertory Theatre produces superior musicals, comedies, and dramas year-round.

-6. Go on a Museum Tour Tuolumne County is rich with history and theres no better place to get informed about the Wild West than from experts themselves.
-The extensive and fascinating is located in the old jail of Downtown Sonora and the nearby Firehouse Museum and Veterans Memorial Hall and Museum, or the Groveland Yosemite Gateway Museum in Groveland will leave you feeling educated and motivated to explore more of Tuolumne County.
+6. Go on a Museum Tour Tuolumne County is rich with history and there's no better place to get informed about the Wild West than from experts themselves.
+The extensive and fascinating Tuolumne County Museum and History Center is located in the old jail of Downtown Sonora and the nearby Firehouse Museum and Veterans Memorial Hall and Museum, or the Groveland Yosemite Gateway Museum in Groveland will leave you feeling educated and motivated to explore more of Tuolumne County.

 7. Detox and De-stress Get inspired as the rain cleanses the earth, and refresh your body at Amala Detox and Tea Lounge.
 A rainy day calls for hot tea and a nice foot soak; you can get both at this centrally located lounge.

 9. Lace Up Some Tradition Increase your elevation, bundle up, and feel the historic family tradition beneath your skates at Long Barn Lodge Ice Skating Rink and Event Center for ice skating.
-Families have been coming to this rink for generations, once an actual barn housing miners mules during winters, on Highway 108.
-Open seasonally November 17 through March 18, there is no better place for an indoor chill thrill on a rainy day.
+Families have been coming to this rink for generations.
+Open seasonally November through March, there is no better place for an indoor chill thrill on a rainy day.